No5972/No5972/README.md

 <hr>

+The domain is now expired as the Freenom github action has been disabled by GitHub Staff.
+At this moment, we have temporarily removed the personal website link on the left in this page.
+We are currently applying for some new domains and please visit [our temporary site](https://no5972.cn) at this time.
+We won't recommend this way over a long period of time.
+Thank you for your patience.

 Flash Player is now end-of-support.
 Please check out the [pinned post](https://no5972.tk/cms/archivers/68.html) in the blog to learn about how to respawn Flash Player.

-The main international social media of this media publishment has been moved to [Github](#) and [StackOverflow](https://stackoverflow.com/users/14547429/no-5972).
-Please move to these sites to find us.

 ---